Knives Out: Marketing

 Knives Out premiered at the 44th Toronto International Film Festival on September 7, 2019, as part of the festival's special presentations line-up.
-The film then headlined the 14th Fantastic Fest in Austin, Texas as the closing film, then concluded its North American festival itinerary at the Chicago International Film Festival's Centerpiece showcase.
+It headlined the 14th Fantastic Fest in Austin, Texas as the closing film, then concluded its North American festival itinerary at the Chicago International Film Festival's Centerpiece showcase.
 In Europe, Knives Out debuted at the 63rd BFI London Film Festival, which was held from October 2 to 13, 2019, as one of the event's gala entries.

 Lionsgate supervised the film's advertising campaign; it opened the promotional cycle in April 2019 with a showcasing preview at CinemaCon, where the film's first teaser trailer of the film was revealed.
 This was followed by another trade-show exhibit at CineEurope that June.
 Aggressive social media engagement was a critical part of the marketing campaign.
 Early tactics focused on feel-good messaging, the film's campy humor, and Thrombey family enterprises—the latter-most featuring Shannon, Collette, and Curtis in character—through video parodies and mock advertisements that were developed using website-building platforms.
 The campaign resumed in the weeks following Knives Outs late November release, when Ransom's off-white, knitted Aran sweater went viral, prompting a brief renaming of the film's official Twitter account to "Chris Evans' Sweater Stan Account"; there was also a merchandise giveaway to maximize publicity.
 Advertisements for the film mostly intrigued men but showed strong appeal from women of all ages.
 For licensed artwork, in September 2019, Johnson unveiled a set of colorful, brooding character posters, each with the tagline: "Nothing brings a family together like murder".
 Johnson also recorded an interactive audio commentary to entice repeated business.

 Knives Out opened in theaters in North America and the United Kingdom on November 27, 2019.
-The film's global release expanded to China, France, Australia, Russia, and 49 other territories in the second week.
+The global release expanded to China, France, Australia, Russia, and 49 other territories in the second week.
 Its final release was in Japan on January 31, 2020.
-Industry professionals saw Knives Out as a potential hit based on sustained interest from enthusiastic pre-release reviews, the film's unique self-referentiality, and the ensemble's star power, especially that of Evans, Craig, and Curtis.
-The film's success was considered contingent on its ability to attract a broad audience rather than a niche demographic of adults.
+Industry professionals saw Knives Out as a potential hit based on sustained interest from enthusiastic pre-release reviews, the unique self-referentiality, and the ensemble's star power, especially that of Evans, Craig, and Curtis.
+The success was considered contingent on the film's ability to attract a broad audience rather than a niche demographic of adults.